kevindano/kevindano.github.io/_pages/about.md

 ---

 <br />
 Welcome!
-I am a Postdoctoral Research Associate at Princeton University and will join the Department of Economics as an Assistant Professor in January 2025.
+I am an Assistant Professor of Economcis at Princeton University.

 My reseach interests are in econometrics with a main focus on panel data and networks.